translate/l10n-guide/docs/guide/thesaurus.rst

 * restart OpenOffice.org (and the quickstarter in Windows, if used)

 Select a word (like "talented" or "talk") and activate the thesaurus.
-The thesaurus can be accessed under Tools->Language.
+The thesaurus can be accessed under :menuselection:`Tools --> Language`.